-With my blog being only 3 months old and being tagged into something like just makes me excited for many more months and years of being a blogger and being apart of this great community.
+With my blog being only 3 months old and being tagged into something like this just makes me excited for many more months and years of being a blogger and being a part of this great community.
 I’m grateful to be nominated for this award and today, I’m going to return the favour of this lovely award.

 Here are some rules: